williamstein/rh/notes.md

 - One reader was concerned because the figures have a different typeface than the text.

 - "zeros" vs "zeroes"?
 We are consistent, but which should we use?

+- (Karl Crisman) page 35 and elsewhere: I wonder if you might want to LaTeX the ticks for the various graphs.
+They look weird being in a different typeface.
+Use  tick_formatter="latex".  [[Question for production department: how do you want us to re-do all text in figures?]]